Verneřice: Etymology

 The original German name Wernstadt meant "Wern's town".
-The Czech name was created by transliteration of the German name.
+The Czech name was created by transcription of the German name.

 Geography

 Verneřice is located about 14 km southeast of Děčín and 18 km east of Ústí nad Labem.
 It lies in the Central Bohemian Uplands.
 The highest point is the hill Buková hora at 683 m above sea level.
-The stream of Bobří potok flows through the town.
+The stream Bobří potok flows through the town.
 The entire municipal territory lies within the České středohoří Protected Landscape Area.

 History

 The first written mention of Verneřice is from 1384.
 The settlement was probably founded in the second half of the 13th century.
 Verneřice was promoted to a market town in 1497.
 In 1522, it became a town.

 The textile and shoe industry gradually developed in the town.
 The first cotton spinning mill in Bohemia was established here in 1707.
 In 1770, the entrepreneur J. J. Leitenberger founded a manufactory for fabric dyeing and in 1796 a spinning mill.
 In 1797, the first steam engine in Bohemia was imported to this spinning mill from England.
-In the 19th century there were already several spinning mills and a machine shop here.
+In the 19th century there were already several spinning mills and a machine shop in the town.
 In the mid-19th century, lignite was mined in small mines near the town.
 At the beginning of the 20th century, industry declined and was replaced by agriculture.